cbdevnet/martrix/README.md

 Lines starting with a semicolon are treated as comments and ignored.
 There is currently no support for inline comments.

+Note that sACN reserves universe 0.
+When using sACN, start with universe 1.

 ## Usage

 Run `./martrix` to start the visualizer.
 The first and only accepted parameter